- Application Deadline:March 1, November 1

 Like all Social Science profiles, Education, Family and Childhood leads to a DEC in Social Science, which qualifies you for most university programs in the social sciences or humanities.
 The Education, Family and Childhood Profile is specially designed for students pursuing university studies in Education, Social Work or Psychology.
 Following university, graduates may pursue careers in teaching, family and social services, counselling, policy analysis, public health and research.

 What else you should know?

-- There are two assignments that include a fieldwork opportunity in the second and final semesters.
-Students who opt to participate in the fieldwork component can be placed in school, youth group or hospital settings in order to observe professionals and develop skills related to working with children.
+- Two courses include a fieldwork opportunity in the second and final semesters.
+Students who opt to participate in the fieldwork component can be placed in school, youth group or hospital settings in order to observe professionals and develop skills related to working with children and teenagers.